Recommended

 Two Platforms, Same Goal, Different Approaches

-Angi both exist to solve the same problem: you need work done on your home and you do not know who to hire.
+Angi and Thumbtack both exist to solve the same problem: you need work done on your home and you do not know who to hire.
 Both platforms maintain large networks of service professionals across every category you can think of — plumbing, electrical, cleaning, landscaping, roofing, painting, and dozens more.
 Both are legitimate businesses that have been operating for years.

 But they got here from different starting points.
 Angi, formerly Angie's List, has been around since 1995.
 It started as a subscription-based review platform where homeowners shared experiences with local contractors.
 Over three decades, it evolved into a full marketplace with direct booking and membership perks.
-Angi launched in 2008 with a simpler, more modern approach — post a job, get quotes from interested pros, pick the one you like.
+Thumbtack launched in 2008 with a simpler, more modern approach — post a job, get quotes from interested pros, pick the one you like.

 The question is not which platform is legitimate.
 They both are.
 The question is which one works better for your specific situation — the type of job, your budget, how quickly you need someone, and how much vetting you want the platform to do for you.